qld-gov-au/qg-web-template/README.md

 ## File structure

-├── src/ - Where the source for the template are kept │	├ assets/
+ ├─ src/ - Where the source for the template are kept │	├─ assets/
-│	│	├ _project/ - 	Files in here are compled specially.
+ │	│	├─ _project/ - 	Files in here are compled specially
-│	│	│				Keep an eye on the build file when changing them.
-│	│	├ images/ -
+ │	│	│				Keep an eye on the build file when changing them │	│	├─ images/ -
-│	│	├ includes/ - 	The main includes.
+ │	│	├─ includes/ - 	The main includes.
 These files
  │
  │
  │
  │
  └
 ### src - Source files
 This is where the source for the project is kept.
 ###